sodevious/paycheck-scraper/README.md

 _Because #taxes_

-	Disclaimer: anything found in the /sample folder is FAKE data!
+**Disclaimer**: anything found in the /sample folder is FAKE data!
 It's there to show you that the script works.

 ### To use the sample
-`mkvirtualenv paycheck_scraper`
+	mkvirtualenv paycheck_scraper
-`pip install -r requirements.txt`
+	pip install -r requirements.txt
-`python sample/sample.py`
+	python sample/sample.py